 Are employees forced to telecommute?

 It’s important to note that some industries are based primarily in the field, such as construction, healthline services, security, and other deskless teams.
 These industries might find it more difficult to telecommute, unless they have the right technological tools to do so.
 So, if telecommuting is the only answer to the way in which your business needs to function, then you as a business owner should make that experience as seamless, and as comfortable as possible.
-We suggest that you find a solution that can handle employee job scheduling, checklists and forms, timesheets, time tracking, chats and updates (and more) from afar; and that could easily be solved even in just one business and employee management app.
+We suggest that you find a solution that can handle employee job scheduling, checklists and forms, timesheets, employee time tracking, chats and updates (and more) from afar; and that could easily be solved even in just one business and employee management app.

 How can you prepare employees to work from home?